linea/Graph.js/README.md

 	// The padding from the canvas border to where the grid/graph begins.

 	graph.options['spacing']		= 20;
-	// The spacing for top/bottom, only used if minValue/maxValue is auto and could be 0.
-	// It helps prevent lines from being EXACTLY ON the top/bottom line of graph but adds some spacing.
+	// This helps prevent lines from being EXACTLY ON the top/bottom axis line of the graph.

 	graph.options['border']			= 20;
 	// This border is 'inside' the canvas restrictions, same idea as padding except padding leaves the background